10 Amazing Accomplishments by Seniors

 1. Minoru Saito from Japan became the oldest person to sail solo and non-stop around the world in 2011 at age 77.
 That circumnavigation was his eighth; Saito began sailing in 1973 and had previously completed 7 solo trips around the globe.
 He broke his own previous record, which he set in 2005 at age 71.
 He started his eighth journey in October 2008 and hoped it would take around 287 days.
 Due to a multitude of delays, the trip took nearly four times longer, capping off at 1080 days.

 2. In 1998, John Glenn became the oldest astronaut when he went to space as part of Space Shuttle mission STS-95 at age 77.
-He did so as a sitting U.S. Senator, and spent 11 days in space before returning to Earth.
-Glenn had previously been to space in 1962 as part of the Mercury space programme.
-He was one of the first American astronauts sent to space, and was the first to orbit the Earth.
+He did so as a sitting U.S. Senator and spent 11 days in space before returning to Earth.
+Glenn had previously been to space in 1962 as part of the Mercury space program.
+He was one of the first American astronauts sent to space and was the first to orbit the Earth.